 This course examines the poetry of nineteenth-century Britain, emphasizing the major authors and trends associated with the Romantic and/or Victorian eras.
 Course readings may be themed or selected according to another constraint (e.g. the sonnet, Pre-Raphaelitism, etc.); students may repeat the course as topics vary.
 (Offered every year).
-Prerequisite: at least one ENGL course at the 2000 level or higher.
+Prerequisite: Completion of at least one English course.